cubicdaiya/nginx-build/README.md

 And there is the limitation for the support of OpenResty.
 `nginx-build` does not allow to use OpenResty's unique configure options directly.
-But you can use the common options of nginx and OpenResty directly.
 If you want to use OpenResty's unique configure option, [Configuration for building nginx](#configuration-for-building-nginx) is helpful.

 ## Build Tengine